The content of the present tutorial is organized as follows:

 The Welcome page is published when the button appears as follows:

-2. Enable the option "Open the participation page outside the widget in desktop browsers", which you will find in the Publication Resources section of your promotion > Widgets:
+2. Make sure that the option "Open the participation page within the widget in desktop browsers" is not checked, which you will find in the Publication Resources section of your promotion > Widgets:

 B. Other issues